-hazards model, first only counting storefronts as constrained when their mortgages are also part of a larger commercial mortgage backed security agreement (CMBS), and second, only considering a property as potentially constrained when we have successfully detected rent-floor covenants in that property's mortgage (Verified Covenant).
-It is impossible to renegotiate loan terms, including covenants, for an individual mortgage that has been securitized as part of a larger CMBS without permission from a (super)-majority of CMBS investors, and in some cases even asking to change the terms may itself automatically trigger a technical default, so a measure of the rent gap that only relies on mortgages that are part of CMBS agreements should be robust to the renegotiation concern.
+To explore the sensitivity of our results to these issues, we re-estimate the proportional hazards model, first only counting storefronts as constrained when their mortgages are also part of a larger commercial mortgage backed security agreement (CMBS), and second, only considering a property as potentially constrained when we have successfully detected rent-floor covenants in that property's mortgage (Verified Covenant).
+Renegotiating loan terms, including covenants, for an individual mortgage that has been securitized as part of a larger CMBS, requires permission from a (super)-majority of CMBS investors, and in some cases even asking to change the terms may itself automatically trigger a technical default.
+Therefore, a measure of the rent gap that only relies on mortgages that are part of CMBS agreements should be robust to the renegotiation concern.
 And while only using rent gaps from those properties where we actually detect rent-floor or leasing covenant language in the text should decrease our power and may introduce measurement error, results from such a measure are robust to the concern that our results are a false positive, driven by characteristics of storefronts with older outstanding mortgages that are unrelated to the presence of covenants.

-The results of these robustness checks are displayed in Table 2.
+The results of these robustness checks are displayed in Table 4.
 The first two columns display our baseline estimates, uncontrolled, and with all controls and fixed effects included.
 Columns (3) and (4) repeat this exercise, where now the rent gap measure is only constructed for properties whose mortgages are part of CMBS agreements (the rent gap is set to zero otherwise).
 Columns (5) and (6) repeat the exercise again, where rent gaps are only constructed for properties where we successfully detect covenants.
 The coefficients on the rent gap are meaningfully lower under both the CMBS and Verified Covenant specifications, suggesting that our first set of estimates may indeed have been biased upwards.
 However, the impact of binding covenants on leasing probabilities remains negative, highly statistically significant, and economically large, suggesting that those storefronts most constrained by covenants are between 22% and 29% less-likely to lease out, relative to observationally similar storefronts that are unconstrained.